hexawyz/Exo/ReadMe.md

 	* 27GP950 Monitor (USB): Standard Monitor control, RGB lighting.
 	* 27GP950 Monitor (DP/HDMI): Standard Monitor control (if connected through supported GPU)
 * Elgato
-	* SteamDeck XL (Protocol is implemented and mostly tested, but features are not exposed)
+	* SteamDeck XL: Assigning images to buttons (⚠️ If you played with this and want to get rid of the images you assigned, you will have to manually delete the button configuration in `%ProgramFiles%\Exo\Exo.Service\cfg\dev\<RANDOM_DEVICE_ID>\scr`)
 * Corsair
-	* HX1200i: Sensors accessible via Corsair Link. (e.g. Temperature)
+	* HX1200i: Sensors accessible via Corsair Link. (e.g. Temperature), Cooling control
 * Eaton
 	* Various UPS Models: Power consumption and battery level.
 * NZXT
-	* Kraken Z devices: Screen brightness, Cooling control, Sensors for Liquid temperature, Pump speed and Fan speed.
+	* Kraken Z devices: Displaying custom images, Screen brightness, Cooling control, Sensors for Liquid temperature, Pump speed and Fan speed.
+(Still missing: RGB lighting)
 * Other
 	* Generic monitor support (Requires a GPU driver for the GPU the monitor is connected to; May require the UI helper to be started if the GPU driver cannot directly provide I2C support)